BioinformaticsCSU/EPGA-SC/README.md

 EPGA-SC is written Java and therefore will require a machine with jdk pre-installed.

-Create a main directory (eg:EPGA-SC).
+Create a main directory (eg:EPGA-SC-master).
 Copy all source code to this directory.

 Run command line: javac epga_sc.java

 ### Run EPGA-SC.

-    Run command line:
-	java -Xmx300G epga_sc -R 100 -c 13 -k 21 -K 31 -t 64 -q1 lib1.1.fastq -q2 lib1.2.fastq -o /home/epga-sc/finalResults/ [options]
+[Usage]:

-	[options]
+ java [options] epga_sc [main arguments]

+[options]:

-	     -Xmx300G <This parameter is only used when running large data sets (For example: the data set size exceeds 5Gb)>
+ * -Xmx300G : This parameter is only used when working with large data sets.

+[Main arguments]:

-	     -R <The average length of read>
+ * -R  <int>: The average length of read (100).
-	     -c <The k-mer size is used in coverage estimation(Default value: 13)>
+ * -c  <int>: The k-mer size is used in coverage estimation (13bp).
-	     -k <The k-mer size is used in low depth reads assembly(Default value: 21)>
+ * -k  <int>: The k-mer size is used in low depth reads assembly (21bp).
-	     -K <The k-mer size is used in normal depth reads assembly(Default value: 31)>
+ * -K  <int>: The k-mer size is used in normal depth reads assembly (31bp).
-	     -t <The number of threads(Default value: 64)>
+ * -t  <int>: The number of threads (64).
-	     -i <The value of insertsizes>
+ * -i  <int>: The average value of insertsizes.
-	     -s <The standard devision of insertsizes(Default value: 0.1*insertsizes)>
+ * -s  <double>: The standard devision of insertsizes (0.1*insertsizes).
-	     -l <The threshold of low depth k-mer(Default value: 0.1)>
+ * -l  <double>: The threshold of filtering low depth k-mer (0.1).
-	     -r <The threshold of the number of low depth k-mers in a low depth read(Default value: 0.1)>
+ * -r  <double>: The threshold of the number of low depth k-mers in a low depth read (0.1).
-	     -q1 <The first FASTQ file>
-	     -q2 <The second FASTQ file>
+ * -q1 <string>: The file with left reads for paired-end reads.
+ * -q2 <string>: The file with right reads for paired-end reads.
-         -o  <The path is used to save final assemblies>
+ * -o  <string>: The path used to save the final assemblies.

     If the system prompts "operation not permitted", we need to run the following command to modify the permissions of the EPGA-SC folder.

     chmod -R 777  EPGA-SC-master

 ### Output.

 	The final assemblies will be stored in the path specified by '-o'.
-(For example: -o /home/.../epga-sc/finalResults/ , the final assemblies will be stored in the following path.)
+(For example: -o /home/.../EPGA-SC-master/finalResults/ , the final assemblies will be stored in the following path.)

-        /home/.../epga-sc/finalResults/Contigs.fa

-        /home/.../epga-sc/finalResults/Scaffolds.fa
+        /home/.../EPGA-SC-master/finalResults/Contigs.fa

+        /home/.../EPGA-SC-master/finalResults/Scaffolds.fa